collinsmwiti/github-project./Readme.md

 ## Motivation
 My motivation to build this project was to improve myself and become better each and everyday.

-## Tests
-Kindly access my gists I have a sample code for one of my projects, you can run it through console.log() to test.

 ## Contributors
-Majority of the work I have done solo, kindly for any correction or improvement, contact me at collotush@gmail.com
+Majority of the work I have done is for educational purposes.
+Kindly for any correction or improvement, contact me at mwiticmutumamwenda@gmail.com

 ## License
 The project is under license by MIT